memphis-iis/demo-survey/src/site/markdown/index.md

 demo-survey
 ================

-Simple Java web survey demo for the AWS platform
+Simple Java demo for the AWS platform to demonstrate `how to write to a database from a web application`.

+TODO: rebrand using above

 Be sure to look in `Project Reports` below for the JavaDocs!

 TODO: Links to meep-meep documents

 TODO: Break into separate documents

+TODO: Explain keys

 Introduction and Requirements
 ------------------------------